-Each analysis is launched in a fresh and isolated virtual machine.
-Cuckoo’s infrastructure is composed by an Host machine (the management software) and a number of Guest machines (virtual machines for analysis).
+Each analysis is launched in a fresh and isolated virtual or physical machine.
+The main components of Cuckoo’s infrastructure are an Host machine (the management software) and a number of Guest machines (virtual or physical machines for analysis).

-The Host runs the core component of the sandbox that manages the whole analysis and execution process, while the Guests are the isolated environments where the malwares get actually safely executed and analyzed.
+The Host runs the core component of the sandbox that manages the whole analysis process, while the Guests are the isolated environments where the malware samples get actually safely executed and analyzed.

 While being more updated, including new features and bugfixes, the version available in the git repository should be considered an under development stage.
 Therefore its stability is not guaranteed and it most likely lacks updated documentation.